 It is also claimed that Nanboku made it up from to separate murders.
 One of two servants who had murdered their masters.
 They were caught and executed on the same day.
 The second murder was a samurai that nailed his wife and her lover to a wooden board and threw them into the Kanda River for being faithless.

+In any case what source the play was created from, the play itself became something that created more legend.
 It has adapted for film over 30 times, and continues to be an influence on Japanese horror today.

 It is said to be a curse over it all.
 And very much like the Macbeth curse, the people involved, still honors it.
 Before retelling the story there is a tradition to go to her grave, to ask her permission, asking for her blessing to tell her story again.
 So… will you?